 No matter how well you care for your precious strands, in order to have truly lustrous locks, you need to eat right.
 It’s true that you are what you eat - but so is your hair!
-We give you a few superfoods for healthy, shinier hair
+We give you a few super foods good for healthy, shinier hair

-They are a great source of essential fatty acids, most importantly Omega 3.
+Among the best foods for hair, they are a great source of essential fatty acids, most importantly Omega 3.
 Flaxseeds are great for hair (and good health).
 Omega 3 fatty acids help strengthen your hair follicles while adding a touch of shine.
 Eat a fistful every morning or sprinkle some onto your glass of nimbu pani.

+Lentils are super foods that are good for hair growth and health.
 Here's another reason to finish your bowl of daal at lunch every day: strong hair.
 Lentils are a rich source of biotin (and protein and zinc), an ingredient that has proven to promote healthy hair and growth.
 Make sure you have enough biotin in your diet naturally rather than supplements.
 If you're dealing with major hair fall, load up on lentils to make your hair stronger.

+Greek Yoghurt is the answer to how you can get healthy hair.
 One of the most nutrient-rich and yummy foods around, it's a great boost for your hair (and skin!).
 Not only is it on high on protein but also vitamin B5, a.k.a. pantothenic acid, an ingredient we end up seeing on hair care product labels.
 Opt for a low-fat version to save on calories.
 Oikos Greek Yogurt is a good brand to try from your neighbourhood supermarket.

 MUST-READ: Don't Plug in The Dryer!
 Here's How To Style Your Hair Without Using Heat!

 MUST-READ: Fight The Frizz: 10 Tips To Salon Smooth Hair